andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 class: middle center

-## How do I manage Ecto schemas between contexts?
+## How will I know if my context is getting too big or unwieldy?

 ---